yunshiuan/christmas-town/README.md

 ## Overview

+To view the project, please visit this page: [https://yunshiuan.github.io/christmas-town/](https://yunshiuan.github.io/christmas-town/)

 It's a small village during the Christmas time!
 The village has just been established so there is construction going on, reclaiming land from the forest.
 There is a amusement park and firework to celebrate the Christmas festival.

 The whole town was built and animated with JavaScript (THREE.js).

-This is based on my COMP SCI 559 final project at UW-Madison.
+_Note: This is based on my COMP SCI 559 final project at UW-Madison._

 ## Screenshots